Skip to main content

 Lack of communication and feeling pressured to do sex acts beyond what makes you comfortable just because porn makes it look fun and easy isn’t a recipe for a healthy or safe sex life—and no one should have to live up to the unrealistic expectations set by porn.

 Porn is not produced with accurate information about sex in mind.
-It’s produced as an exaggerated product for entertainment—and no one deserves to feel pressured into sex acts they don’t really want to try.
+Pornography is produced as exaggerated entertainment.
+Nobody should ever feel pressured into trying sex acts they are not comfortable with.

 Myth #9 – “Sexual pleasure in a relationship is one-sided.”